freeCodeCamp/freeCodeCamp/guide/english/csharp/array/index.md

 </table>

-You can declare, initilise and assign values in the array all at once by using the format below:
+You can declare, initialize and assign values in the array all at once by using the format below:

 `dataType [] nameOfArray = new dataType[numberOfElements] {value1, value2, value3, value4};`